-The height of the input guide depends on the type of material you're running:
+The feed angle of the input guide depends on the type of material you're running:

-- Heavy material-adjust to a low angle
+- Heavy material: adjust to a low angle.

-- Standard material-adjust to the center (45 degree angle)
+- Standard material: adjust to the center (45 degree Angle).

-- Light material-adjust to a high angle
+- Light material: adjust to a high angle.

 To make the adjustment: